zyadcodes/restrapp-policies/Restaurant-Support-URL.md

 # Support

-If you need support relating to Restrapp, please reach out to us at zyadprofessional@gmail.com
+If you need support relating to Restrapp or any of the below supported applications, please reach out to us at zyadprofessional@gmail.com.

+Supported Applications:
+- Restrapp
+- Jawhara Cafe